St Bees Man: Discovery

 The top effigy is thought to be Anthony de Lucy, and in the middle, Maud de Lucy.

 St Bees Man was discovered during an archaeological dig by the University of Leicester on the site of St Bees Priory.
 The 1981 dig examined two areas of the ruined chancel aisle at the west end of the priory.
 The aisle was built in about 1300 in the Decorated style, and is thought to have fallen into ruin before the dissolution of the priory in 1539 due to structural failure caused by poor foundations.

 The body was found buried in a wooden coffin, wrapped in lead sheet.
 Despite the lead sheet being damaged at the foot end, the body was in a remarkable state of preservation.
 The body was wrapped in two shrouds, which are on display in the priory.
 Since the body's identity was unknown, he was dubbed "St Bees Man".

+Film shown on an episode of Antiques Road Trip (series 25 episode 12) showed the lead sheet being opened with a circular saw in front of an audience of adults and children.
+The body was displayed in its lead sheet to the camera.

 The coffin and contents were examined forensically over the following week.
 The body was reported to exhibit pink skin and visible irises immediately after being exhumed.
 An autopsy performed on the body shortly after its discovery indicated that the cause of death was most likely a haemothorax caused by a direct blow to the torso.

 Although the body was about 600 years old, his nails, skin and stomach contents were found to be in near-perfect condition.

 The lead sheet in which the body was wrapped excluded moisture whilst the pine pitch coating of the shroud excluded air.

 The body was subsequently re-buried in the churchyard at St Bees.